jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 1. Raise door jamb close to ceiling.
 2. Replace door with pocket door.
 Frosted glass or similar synthetic material is desired to allow natural light into hall.
+3. If necessary for pocket door installation, replace the cabinets, top and bottom, with a pantry/closet.

 ## Floors